aspose-total-cloud/Aspose.Total-Products/total/curl/conversion/docm-to-xlsx/_index.md

----title: Convert DOCM to XLSX via Curl SDK in Clouddescription: Cloud APIs & SDKs to Convert DOCM to XLSX.
+---title: Convert Word to XLSX, DOCM to XLSX FREE Converter or Curl SDKdescription: Free Conversion of DOCM to XLSX by using Curl Cloud APIs & SDKs.
 Also Create, Edit & Render Microsoft Word & OpenOffice documents in the Cloud.---